TezzStrom/pm1-gamers-corner/README.md

 ### Bugs

+**Containers and rows in footer**

 - when creating the footer, I had some trouble with how the containers and rows worked together with bootstrap grid.
 I added a background color to each of the container and rows to sort them out.
 It was also difficult to add all the col's, gap's and apply margins and paddings but in the end I worked it out.

 **Caption text**

-- Had troubles with the caption text disappearing on small devices on the carousel.
+- I had troubles with the caption text disappearing on small devices on the carousel.
 Turned out to be a couple of classes that needed to be changed.
-I erased the d-none and -md- so it just says d-block to keep the block but not the grid properties (see the marked part on the second image).
+I erased the d-none and md so it just says d-block to keep the block but not the grid properties (see the marked part on the second image).

 ![the caption disappears on small devices](./docs/screenshots/bugs/caption_disappear_sm.png)